 Some Technical Terms of Monocular and Binoculars

 There are two types of lenses on these devices.
 The nearby lenses of the viewer’s eye are called ocular lenses.
 The word “Ocular” means of the eye or connected to the eye.

 The other set of lenses are placed in front of the device.
 An easy way to remember is, objective lenses are closer to the object.
-Good objective lenses are important even in the daytime hunting i.e. .22lr squirrel hunting with scopes.
+Good objective lenses are important even in the daytime gaming i.e. .22lr squirrel stalking with scopes.